-This afternoon, we plan to visit the neighbouring pretty coastal town of Galle.
+Today is left free to do as little or as much as you wish.
+A short tuk tuk ride can take you to visit the neighbouring pretty coastal town of Galle.
 An important trading centre since ancient times, the fortifications that can be seen today were built by the Portuguese and then the Dutch from the 16th to the 17th centuries.
 The fort ramparts of this World Heritage Site protect the harbour and a myriad of fascinating old houses, churches and warehouses.
-Today, the town has a strong arts vibe, with foreign and local artists, writers, photographers, designers and poets drawing inspiration from their surroundings.
+Today, the town has a strong arts vibe, with foreign and local artists, writers, photographers, designers and poets drawing inspiration from their surrounds.
 Boutique shops and cafes around the town showcase their work.

-There is a lot to explore in the town and enjoyment can be gained simply by wandering around its streets, soaking up its unique atmosphere.
-If you feel that you haven't spent enough time here on this afternoon's sightseeing tour, you have the opportunity to come back tomorrow.
+There is plenty to explore in the town and enjoyment can be gained simply by wandering around its streets, soaking up its unique atmosphere.
+For those seeking pure relaxation, local Ayurvedic massages with natural, aromatic herbal oils are highly recommended.
+Alternatively, between the months of December and April, you might prefer to go on a whale watching trip in the hope of spotting humpback and blue whales.